 The following series of “before and after” photographs of the same dog ( Photos by kind permission of Mo Aiken, California USA.) show the effect of good grooming on a hounds appearance.

-GROOMING YOUR IRISH WOLFHOUND:
+SOME TIPS FOR GROOMING YOUR IRISH WOLFHOUND:

 - Always, ALWAYS increase your hound’s confidence and sociability by touching him often.
 Regularly touching your dog gives you a chance to see if they have anything that wasn’t there before.
 This should be done weekly.